solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_10_Connect_Query_Java_IntelliJ.md

     ![This image demonstrates how to edit the application.properties file.](./media/edit-application-properties.png "Editing application.properties")

-2. Navigate to the **Azure Explorer**, right-click the Single Server instance you provisioned, and select **Connect to Project (Preview)**.
+2. Navigate to the **Azure Explorer**, right-click the Single Server instance that was provisioned, and select **Connect to Project (Preview)**.

 3. In the **Azure Resource Connector** window, keep all parameters the same.
 Simply populate the **Password**.
 Then, select **OK**.

     ![This image demonstrates the Azure Resource Connector dialog box.](./media/azure-resource-connector-intellij.png "Azure Resource Connector")

-4. Replace the contents you removed from the `application.properties` file with the following.
+4. Replace the contents there were removed from the `application.properties` file with the following.
 Notice how the connection information is encapsulated in environment variables.

-    ```
+    ```text
     spring.datasource.url=${AZURE_MYSQL_URL}
     spring.datasource.username=${AZURE_MYSQL_USERNAME}
     spring.datasource.password=${AZURE_MYSQL_PASSWORD}